image

 Blue John Stone at Treak Cliff Cavern

-Treak Cliff Cavern has an incredibly impressive collection of Blue John stone, so much so that it’s designated a Site of Special Scientific Interest because of the richness of its deposits; 500kgs are still mined each year from the cave, away from the visitor routes.
+Treak Cliff Cavern has an extensive collection of Blue John Stone, it is designated a Site of Special Scientific Interest (SSSI) because of the richness of its deposits, approx..
+250kgs are still mined each year from the cave, in areas hidden from the visitor routes.

 Curlew Cottage Great Hucklow